Anusandhan (1981 film): Plot

 While the father has created a position of influence by spreading corruption, his son Kaaliram (Amjad Khan) has ushered in a reign of terror.
 He goes to local bars, drinks, and doesn't pay.
 Anyone standing in his way gets beaten up mercilessly, either by him or his thugs.
 After getting sufficiently intoxicated, he then indulges in carnal desire by forcefully taking away any of the unmarried village girls for a night of merriment.
 If the poor girl's parents try to fight back, their house is set on fire.
 Desperate villagers make a plea to the owner of the tea garden, who calls (presumably) the higher ups in police force and they promise to send someone.

 Next day, while crossing a bridge, Kaaliram and his thugs meet a mysterious stranger on a mule, whose face is completely covered in a Sombrero-type hat popular in that region.
 The stranger, named Abhijeet (Amitabh Bachchan), doesn't seem to be aware of Kaali's reputation and has no hesitation in fighting back strongly.
-Kaali vows to take revenge, but on a number of subsequent encounters, including a drum-playing competition, Kaali comes up second best every time.
+Kaali vows to take revenge, but on a number of subsequent encounters, including a drum-playing competition during Durga Puja, Kaali loses to Abhijeet every time.
 However, the ever so loyal police inspector (Asit Sen), always comes to his rescue and prevents him from being sent to jail.
 However, Kaali's frustration grows.

-In the meanwhile, Abhijeet meets and falls in love with Rajni (Raakhee), the blind daughter of the Boro Babu.
-One rainy night, Kaali attempts to molest Rajni, but Abhijeet comes to her rescue.
+In the meanwhile, Abhijeet meets and falls in love with Tamosha (in Bengali) or Rajni (in Hindi) (Rakhee Gulzar), the blind daughter of the Boro Babu.
+One rainy night, Kaali attempts to molest Tamosha, but Abhijeet comes to her rescue.
 When the police inspector again attempts to drag his feet, Abhijeet erupts in anger, shows his identity as a very high level police officer, throws Kaali into jail, and suspends the police officer.

-Abhijeet marries Rajni and they settle down in a quaint little village named Sonarpur, awaiting the birth of their first child.
-Meanwhile, Kaalia gets out of jail and finds the whereabouts of Abhijeet and Rajni.
-He sends Abhijeet away from home by making a fake call for help, and then, enters Abhijeet's home and attacks Rajni, killing the unborn child.
+Abhijeet marries Tamosha and they settle down in a quaint little village named Sonarpur, awaiting the birth of their first child.
+Meanwhile, Kaali gets out of jail and finds the whereabouts of Abhijeet and Tamosha.
+He sends Abhijeet away from home by making a fake call for help, and then, enters Abhijeet's home and attacks Tamosha, causing her to miscarry.

 A clue found outside the house ties Kaali with the incident, and Abhijeet confronts him.
-However, as he is about to drag the handcuffed Kaalia to the police station, Sahuji, in an attempt to shoot Abhijeet, ends up killing his son.
+However, as he is about to drag the handcuffed Kaali to the police station, Sahuji, in an attempt to shoot Abhijeet, ends up killing his son.
 The story ends with justice, divine and otherwise, presumed to have been served to all (except the unborn child).